 A vegetarian twist on a family favourite, this Mouthwatering Moussaka from Eat Well for Less: Quick & Easy Meals is a wholesome, satisfying dinner that always goes down well with a hungry crowd.
 Swapping the traditional red meat for red lentils and aubergine brings down the cost of ingredients without losing the benefits of a filling protein-based meal.

-From The Savvy Shopper's Cookbook, this Caramelised Onion and Goat’s Cheese Tart is surprisingly economical to put together.
+This Caramelised Onion and Goat’s Cheese Tart is surprisingly economical to put together.
 Slow-cooking your onions is a transformative way to get the most out of this humble vegetable, and the flavour matches perfectly with goat's cheese and thyme.
 This recipe will take about an hour from start to finish, but if you want to save time, prepare the tart base the day before you want to serve it, put it in the freezer and bake when you're ready to eat it.

 Swapping meat for pulses is an easy way to cut costs, and this Puy Lentil Bolognese from Eat Well For Less: Quick & Easy Meals has all the flavour and texture of a beef ragu.
 Spend 20 minutes preparing it, then leave it to tick away for 30 minutes while you get on with your to-do list.